carloshenriquefbf/StockSentinel/README.md

 - Sends email when price hits buy/sell thresholds
 - Continues monitoring until stopped (Ctrl+C)

+## Currency Display
+Note: Prices are displayed without currency symbols due to Alpha Vantage API limitations that don't provide currency information in their responses.
+The actual currency depends on the stock exchange:

+- Brazilian stocks (e.g. PETR4.SA) are priced in BRL
+- US stocks (e.g. IBM) are priced in USD
+- Other international stocks follow their respective local currencies

+Please be aware of the actual currency when interpreting price alerts.

 ## Building from Source

 If you want to build the project yourself: